The three stages of payroll processing

 Building a well-organised payroll processing structure reduces the risk of error and boosts efficiency.

-- Attendance and timekeeping.
-Make sure you clearly outline the procedure regarding time clocks or timesheets and how employees must use them in order to accurately report their time worked.
+- Attendance and timekeeping – the procedures for time clocks or timesheets to accurately report time worked

-- Benefits.
-Outline if you offer any additional employee benefits in kind (BIK) that are tax-deductible.
-This is especially important information for employees that need to file a Self Assessment tax return.
+- Benefits – any additional employee benefits in kind (BIK) that are tax-deductible, particularly for employees that need to file a Self Assessment tax return

-- Payroll deductions.
-State the various types of deductions that will be withheld from their wages and how the final net pay will look different than the original gross pay because of this.
+- Payroll deductions – the various types of deductions that will be withheld from wages and how the final net pay will look different to the original gross pay because of this

 Remember to periodically check these policies against current payroll legislation and make any necessary changes.

-You can choose from four different pay schedules:
+You can choose from four different pay schedules, depending on your business’ structure:

 - Weekly